delistavrouk/SimLight/README.md

 N24L43_USnet_AllWavConv.txt: a large-scale network [1] with wavelength converters ([HasWavConv] has 1s) N24L43_USnet_NoWavConv.txt: a large-scale network [1] with wavelength converters ([HasWavConv] has 0s)

-The simulator exports results in a CSV file, a folder with detailed report, DB file, topologies
+The simulator exports results in a CSV file, an errors log, the traffic requests (if generated randomly), a folder with on demand elements that include (not for codeHottestFirstAndComparison.py which returns only a partial report): detailed report in HTML or PDF form, DB file, virtual topology of every step of routing, physical topology, queues serve pattern, demands distribution graph.

 You may run each algorithm via the command line or use utilCLIrunner to run different configurations in batch mode.